 Resilient Home not only helps you keep the lights on and fridge cold when the power is out; EBCE will also pay you for sharing your stored energy during peak times when there isn’t an outage!

 We’ve done the upfront legwork to select an experienced industry partner, Sunrun, for our customers.
-Sunrun will work with you to determine if a home solar + battery backup system can help reduce your energy costs and provide critical power during outages.
+Sunrun will work with you to determine if a solar + battery backup system can help reduce your energy costs and provide critical power during outages.

 NOTE: Some versions of Internet Explorer browser are not supported by the webform below.
 Please use Chrome, Edge, Safari, or Firefox to complete the form.

+2020 was a record-setting year of wildfires in California.
 Solar and battery backup systems are considered an essential service by the State of California, and EBCE’s Resilient Home program can help residents throughout Alameda County power through, together.

 “No-Contact” Consultations and Installations